 Organizing Committee: Prof Monty Adkins, Leverhulme Professor Jøran Rudi

-All abstracts will be peer reviewed by Dr Manuella Blackburn (Open University), Dr Adam Stanovic (London College of Communication), Dr Ulf Holbrook (University of Oslo), and from the University of Huddersfield Dr Eddie Dobson, Prof Monty Adkins & Prof Jøran Rudi.
+All abstracts will be peer reviewed by Dr Manuella Blackburn (Open University), Dr Adam Stanovic (London College of Communication), Dr Ulf Holbrook (University of Oslo), Dr Rose Dodd (Utrecht University) and from the University of Huddersfield Dr Eddie Dobson, Prof Monty Adkins & Prof Jøran Rudi.